Vera Drake: Plot

 The film contains a subplot about an upper-class young woman, Susan, the daughter of one of Vera's employers.
 Susan is raped by a suitor, becomes pregnant, and asks a friend to put her in contact with a doctor, through whom she can obtain an abortion.
 The doctor refers her to a psychiatrist, who prompts her to answer questions in a certain way, so that he can legally recommend an abortion on therapeutic psychiatric grounds: that she has a family history of mental illness and that she may commit suicide if not allowed to terminate the pregnancy.
-The procedure costs Lily 100 guineas, although the psychiatric quoted her 150 pounds.
+The procedure costs Lily 100 guineas (£105), although the psychiatric quoted her £150.

-Vera performs an abortion for a young woman named Pamela, whose mother recognizes Vera.
-After Pamela nearly dies and is hospitalized, the surgeon tells her mother that it's a police matter, but Pamela's mother refuses to tell the police so the surgeon has to inform them.
+Vera performs an abortion for a young woman named Pamela, whose mother recognises Vera.
+After Pamela nearly dies and is hospitalised, the surgeon tells her mother that it is a police matter, but Pamela's mother refuses to tell the police so the surgeon has to inform them.
 Vera is arrested at her daughter's engagement meal, and is taken into custody for questioning.
 She is held overnight and appears before a magistrate the next morning.
 Sid is shocked by his mother's secret activities and tells his father that he does not think that he can forgive her.
-In a later conversation with Vera, Stanley expresses fear for what could happen to her in prison, before telling Vera that he loves her.
+In a later conversation with Vera, Sid expresses fear for what could happen to her in prison, before telling Vera that he loves her.

 Vera is bailed to appear at the Old Bailey.
 None of Vera's employers will give her a character reference.
-Her solicitor thinks she will receive the minimum sentence of 18 months in jail; the judge sentences her to two-and-a-half years' imprisonment "as a deterrent to others."
+Her solicitor thinks she will receive the minimum sentence of 18 months in jail; the judge sentences her to two-and-a-half years' imprisonment "as a deterrent to others".
 This affects all the people who previously depended on Vera's kindness.

 While in prison, Vera meets others who have been convicted of performing illegal abortions.
 They discuss their sentences, explaining that it is not their first time in prison for performing illegal abortions, and that she will probably only serve half her sentence.
 Vera tearfully leaves to go to her cell.